smucclaw/vue-pure-pdpa/bin/https.md

     linkStyle 9 stroke:blue;
 ```

-This creates one further complication that when vue is started in http mode it creates a WebSocket backlink dinamically
+This creates a further complication that when Vue is started in HTTP mode,
+it creates a dynamically unsecured WebSocket backlink.
+By default, the Vue client in the
-and it's unsecured one.
-So by default vue client in browser will try to talk to vue server on ws://host:18401 which is not served.
+browser will try to communicate with the Vue server on `ws://host:18401`, which is not served.
-This can be explicitely configured in `vue.config.js`
+This can be explicitly configured in `vue.config.js`:

 ```javascript
 devServer: {